OpenZFS: Source code distribution

-While the license incompatibility may arise with the distribution of compiled binaries containing ZFS code, it is generally agreed that distribution of the source code itself is not affected by this.
-In Gentoo, configuring a ZFS root filesystem is well documented and the required packages can be installed from its package repository.

-Slackware also provides documentation on supporting ZFS, both as a kernel module and when built into the kernel.
+While license incompatibilities may arise with the distribution of compiled binaries containing ZFS code, it is generally agreed that distribution of the source code itself is not affected by this.
+In Gentoo Linux, configuring a ZFS root filesystem is well documented and the required packages can be installed from its package repository.
+Slackware also provides documentation on supporting ZFS, both as a kernel module and built into the kernel.

 Ubuntu integration

 The question of the CDDL license's compatibility with the GPL license resurfaced in 2015, when the Linux distribution Ubuntu announced that it intended to make precompiled OpenZFS binary kernel modules available to end-users directly from the distribution's official package repositories.
 In 2016, Ubuntu announced that a legal review resulted in the conclusion that providing support for ZFS via a binary kernel module was not in violation of the provisions of the GPL license.
-Others, such as the Software Freedom Law Center followed Ubuntu's conclusion, while the FSF and SFC reiterated their opposing view.
+Other organizations such as the Software Freedom Law Center followed Ubuntu's conclusion, while the FSF and SFC reiterated their opposing views.

 Ubuntu 16.04 LTS ("Xenial Xerus"), released on April 21, 2016, allows the user to install the OpenZFS binary packages directly from the Ubuntu software repositories.
 As of 2024, no legal challenge has been brought against Canonical regarding the distribution of these packages.

 As of 2019, Ubuntu supports experimental installation of ZFS as a root filesystem, starting with the 19.10 release ("Eoan Ermine"), to support coexistence of a nearly pure ZFS OS with GRUB and other operating systems on the same disk.

-TrueNAS Scale
+TrueNAS (formerly TrueNAS Scale)

-A version of TrueNAS by iXsystems, but based on Debian Linux still uses OpenZFS for main storage but adds some container support via Kubernetes & Docker.
-Furthermore, it will allow clustered Docker and ZFS via gluster.
-It is in Beta as of 22 June 2021.
+A version of TrueNAS by iXsystems, based on Debian Linux.
+As with TrueNAS Core (based on FreeBSD), it uses OpenZFS for storage and adds a variety of additional features.
+These include expanded device driver support, KVM virtual machines, PCIe passthrough and container support via Kubernetes and Docker.
+Furthermore, it allows clustered Docker and ZFS via gluster.
+Information about the current release can be found at the iXsystems Software Status page.
+The "Scale" branding was officially dropped from the name with the release of TrueNAS 25.04, Fangtooth, which only has a Linux release.

 Microsoft Windows

 A port of open source ZFS was attempted in 2010 but after a hiatus of over one year development ceased in 2012.
-In October 2017 a new port of OpenZFS was announced by Jörgen Lundman at OpenZFS Developer Summit.
+In October 2017, a new port of OpenZFS was announced by Jörgen Lundman at OpenZFS Developer Summit.